-- Account ID: Account ID is the new sales and use tax account number you should have received in recent correspondence from the Department of Revenue.
+- Account ID: Account ID is the tax account number you should have received in recent correspondence from the Department of Revenue.
 It is 10 digits long and is formatted as 1234567890.

-- Location ID: Location IDs are your previous sales and use tax account numbers with a zero in the beginning.
+- Location ID: Location IDs are, if you had a sales and use tax liability, your previous sales and use tax account numbers with a zero in the beginning.
 For example, if your old sales and use tax account number was 104908800, you will enter 0104908800 as your location ID.
+If you did not have sales and use tax for that location, the number will be generated by the system.

 - Federal Employer ID: This is your FEIN, or Federal Employer Identification Number, that is assigned to you by the IRS.